StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

     - it is up to you to fine-tune and validate your model based on your application
     - saves test results in `SCRATCH_DIR/test_DNN_taxinet`

+- STEP 2: `python3 train_DNN/visualize_DNN_few_images.py`
+    - tests a trained model in 'model/' from an example run on the test dataset
+    - saves test results in `SCRATCH_DIR/test_DNN_taxinet/viz`
+    - plots the predictions and actual state info on actual test images for easy visualization

 - UTILITIES:
     - `model_taxinet.py`
         - resnet-18 DNN, works fairly well